kazijawad/Viewfinder/README.md

 # Viewfinder

-Viewfinder is an optical character recognition program that analyzes written math problems and solves for the variables.
-The user will have the option to upload an image, which can then be solved for through a trained neural network.
+Viewfinder is an optical character recognition program that analyzes handwritten text and provides text analysis on it.
+The user will have the option to upload an image, which will be fed through a trained neural network.

 ## Getting Started